kevinobee/Sitecore.Ship/README.md

 #### Install Package - Specify Server File Path

-Issue a POST request to `/services/package/install` and pass it a path parameter in x-www-form-urlencoded form-data specifying the location of the update package.
+Issue a POST request to `/services/package/install` and pass it a path parameter in the x-www-form-urlencoded form-data specifying the location of the update package.

 Example: